greenrick/adb-get-started/blocks/guided-tour/guided-tour.md

-# A quick tour Of The Autonomous Data Warehouse console
+# A quick tour of the Oracle Autonomous Database console

 ## Introduction

-Autonomous Data Warehouse provides a web-based console to create, manage, and monitor Autonomous Databases.
-Let's take a quick tour of the Autonomous Data Warehouse console.
+Autonomous Database provides a web-based console to create, manage, and monitor your databases.
+Let's take a quick tour of the Autonomous Database console.

 Estimated Time: 10 minutes